-Possessed By: United States
+- United States

-Class: Intercontinental Ballistic Missile (ICBM)
+- Intercontinental Ballistic Missile (ICBM)

 - 21.1 m

 - 2.34 m

 - 87,750 kg

-Payload: 10 Mk 21 RVs on MIRV Platform
+- 10 Mk 21 RVs on MIRV Platform

 - W-87, 300-475 kT Nuclear

-Propulsion: Three-stage, solid propellant
+- Three-stage, solid propellant

 - 9,600 km

 While there were plans for 100 of the silo-based missiles, that number was cut to 50 in 1984.
 The remaining missiles were intended for deployment on railcar launchers.
 The Peacekeeper was first deployed in 1986 at Warren Air Force Base in Wyoming.
 A total of 114 missiles were produced by the end of 1988.
-In 2002 it was declared that the Peacekeeper would be phased out of service from October 2002 to December 2005.3
+In 2002, it was declared that the Peacekeeper would be phased out of service from October 2002 to December 2005.3

-The Peacekeeper missile was originally designed to destroy hardened targets using its (MIRV) warheads, high individual warhead yield, increased accuracy, and upgraded penetration aids.
+The Peacekeeper missile was originally designed to destroy hardened targets using its MIRV warheads, high individual warhead yield, increased accuracy, and upgraded penetration aids.
 Functioning as a complement to the Minuteman series, the original 50 Peacekeeper missiles each carried 10 warheads and were intended to destroy large numbers of Soviet missile silos, decreasing Soviet second-strike options.5

 Before the Peacekeeper was deployed, nearly a dozen different basing options were explored for the missile.
 These options included a variety protective shelters, anti-ballistic missile defenses, or even basing on submarines or aircraft.6 Eventually, it was decided to deploy the Peacekeeper in modified Minuteman silos and railcar launch vehicles, though the railcar basing was never implemented.
 The missile could be launched within several minutes of a nuclear strike, had emergency airborne launch controllers which allowed the missile to be retargeted midflight, and was protected from nuclear strikes through its hardened silo and shock-protected launch canister.7